thim81/openapi-format/readme.md

 ### Format casing - component keys

-=> **componentsSchemas / componentsExamples / componentsParametersHeader / componentsParametersQuery / componentsParametersQuery / componentsParametersPath / componentsHeaders / componentsResponses / componentsRequestBodies / componentsSecuritySchemes**: Refers to all the model objects that are defined in the components section of the OpenAPI document.
+=> **componentsSchemas / componentsExamples / componentsParametersCookie / componentsParametersHeader / componentsParametersQuery / componentsParametersQuery / componentsParametersPath / componentsHeaders / componentsResponses / componentsRequestBodies / componentsSecuritySchemes**: Refers to all the model objects that are defined in the components section of the OpenAPI document.

 Formatting casing example: